mateusadada/html5-cursoemvideo/README.md

 ## 📄 License

-This project is under license MIT - see the file [LICENSE.md](https://github.com/mateusadada/HTML5-CursoEmVideo/blob/main/LICENSE) for more details.
+This project is under the license MIT.
+See the [LICENSE.md](https://github.com/mateusadada/HTML5-CursoEmVideo/blob/main/LICENSE) file for more details.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 <p align="center">Developed with ❤️ in Brazil 🇧🇷</p>